 By the February 1 deadline, annually complete the following applications to renew federal, state and Syracuse University financial aid.
 Applications are reviewed annually to determine continued aid eligibility.

-- Free Application for Federal Student Aid (to apply for federal financial aid)
+- Free Application for Federal Student Aid (to apply for federal financial aid and Syracuse University Grant)

 - Complete any items on your MySlice Financial Aid To Do List

 Merit-based scholarships are offered for the academic year only: half for fall and half for spring.
 They do not extend to non-standard academic terms (summer sessions, Winterlude, etc.).
 If you enroll for only one semester, you will receive half of the annual award amount.

 Scholarships are awarded to first-year students for up to eight semesters of undergraduate enrollment.
 If you are enrolled in an approved five-year program, you will receive awards for up to 10 semesters.